by Peter Ditzel

 In part 1, we saw that Catholic and Reformed theologians (as well as others) divide the Mosaic Law into three parts—civil, ceremonial, and moral.
 They then assert that, while what they call the civil and ceremonial laws are not binding on Christians, the moral laws are still binding.
 But the Bible reveals the Mosaic Law as a unified whole that cannot be divided.
 It is either all still binding—and we should be offering sacrifices, not wearing mixed fabric clothing, putting fringes on our garments, not letting bastards into our assemblies, etc.—or none of it is.

 In examining these points, we looked at a few of the punishments connected with transgression of the Mosaic Law.
 One of the strongest proofs that it is impossible for the Law of Moses to have been carried into the New Covenant is its condemning nature.
 The punishments for the violation of the Mosaic Law were an intrinsic part of the law, inseparable from it.
 Paul calls the Mosaic Law, “the service of death” (2 Corinthians 3:7).
-It was equal to the service of death.
-It was inseparable from its condemnation.
+Its commands were inseparable from its condemnation for disobedience.
 In Galatians 3:10, Paul writes, “For as many as are of the works of the law are under a curse.
 For it is written, ‘Cursed is everyone who doesn’t continue in all things that are written in the book of the law, to do them.'”
 The reason the law is a curse is because no one can keep it.
 We are inherently sinners (see the booklet, Total Depravity, on this page).
 Therefore, if we are trying to keep the law, we will inevitably come under its curse.
 Those who try to put us under the law are trying (no doubt, unknowingly) to put us under a curse.
 Those who read the law over their congregations on Sunday are reading a curse over them (see “What is wrong with the reading of the Ten Commandments each Sunday“).

 Of New Covenant believers who are in Jesus Christ, the Bible says, “There is therefore now no condemnation to those who are in Christ Jesus, who don’t walk according to the flesh, but according to the Spirit” (Romans 8:1).
 It is impossible for us to be in Jesus Christ, with no condemnation, and under the Law of Moses with its intrinsic condemnation.
 The Law of Moses has no place in the New Covenant.